 III.
 Domino: The Simplest Way to Inspire Change, Nick Tasler (2015)

 From the publisher’s blurb about Nick Tasler’s two types of “approaches to leading change”:

 …Disturbingly, Change by Addition is far less effective, but is used far more often.
 Until now.
 Luckily, Change by Decision is not only more effective it also requires less time and fewer resources—allowing ordinary managers to take their teams in exciting new directions.

-If you like self-assessment quizzes, go to Tasler’s website and try out his Decision Styles Index.
-As he indicates on that page, “Change happens when decisions happen.
+Tasler’s website indicates, “Change happens when decisions happen.
 Change stalls when decisions don’t happen.
 It really is that simple.”